 Being arrested and charged with driving under the influence, or DUI, is usually a frightening experience.
 If you are ultimately convicted of DUI in California your driving privileges will likely be suspended for a significant length of time as part of the sentence.
 For many people, losing the ability to drive is not just inconvenient; it creates a serious financial hardship.
 Without the ability to drive, employment or schooling could be at risk.
 Fortunately, you may qualify for a hardship license in California if you find your license suspended.

-Absent aggravating circumstances, such as an injury accident or a minor present in the vehicle, most motorists convicted of a first-time DUI in California are not sentenced to a term of imprisonment.
+Absent aggravating circumstances, such as an injury accident or a minor present in the vehicle, most motorists convicted of a first-time DUI offense in California are not sentenced to a term of imprisonment.
 Instead, most people receive a probation sentence and a driver’s license suspension.
 While this is certainly preferable to a sentence that requires time in jail, losing your ability to drive can be a serious problem if you use your vehicle to get back and forth to school, work, or important medical appointments.
-The State of California acknowledges this by allowing motorists to obtain a restricted license, or hardship license, if all eligibility requirements are met.
+The State of California acknowledges the potential of this situation to result in significant hardship by allowing motorists to obtain a restricted license, or hardship license, if all eligibility requirements are met.

 To qualify for a non-commercial restricted license, the following must be true:

 - This is your first offense, defined by the California Department of Motor Vehicles (DMV) as follows: “You must not have had another offense within 10 years of a separate DUI violation.
 This includes a charge reduced to reckless driving, vehicular manslaughter, or violation of CVC §23140, which resulted in a conviction or separate administrative determination that you were driving with a BAC of 0.01% or more while on DUI probation, driving a noncommercial vehicle with a BAC of 0.08% or more, driving a commercial vehicle at any age with a BAC of 0.04% or more OR you refused a chemical test.”